keylime/keylime/README.md

 #### Errata from the ACSAC Paper

 We discovered a typo in Figure 5 of the published ACSAC paper.
-The final interaction between the Tenant and Cloud Verifier showed an HMAC of the nodes's ID using the key K_e.
+The final interaction between the Tenant and Cloud Verifier showed an HMAC of the node's ID using the key K_e.
 This should be using K_b.
 The paper in this repository and the ACSAC presentation have been updated to correct this typo.